What Is a Road Bike? Types and Pros and Cons Explained

 An example of a road bike

-Road bike frames generally have a longer top tube and a shorter head tube compared to mountain bikes, for example.
-This allows the rider to achieve a low, aerodynamic position on the bike, which reduces the drag coefficient and improves speed.
+Road bike frames generally have a longer top tube and a shorter head tube than mountain bikes.
+This design helps riders adopt a low, aerodynamic position, reducing drag and increasing speed.

-Road bike wheels share similar characteristics with the frame.
+Road bike wheels share characteristics similar to those of the frame.
 They are designed to be stiff, aerodynamic, and lightweight.
-The budget ones are made of aluminum, while the more high-end ones are from carbon (what are their pros and cons?).
+Budget-friendly wheels are typically made of aluminum, while high-end options use carbon.
+For more details, check out my article comparing aluminum vs. carbon wheels.

-An example of 45mm deep road bike wheels
+An example of road bike wheels (46mm front, 54mm rear)

-Wheels differ in rim depths and widths.
-In the past, riders used tires as narrow as 18mm.
-However, research and riders’ experiences showed that wider wheels are faster and more comfortable.
+Wheels vary in rim depth and width.
+In the past, riders often used tires as narrow as 18mm.
+However, research and experience have shown that wider tires are faster and more comfortable.
+Today, 28mm tires are the standard, but there’s a growing trend toward even wider options, up to 36mm on endurance road bikes.

 Rim depth vs aerodynamics (the deeper wheels, the more aero)